An Introduction to String Newton-Cartan Holography and Integrability: Constructing non-relativistic string actions

 where the flat index $\hat{A}\in \{0, ..., d-1\}$ has been divided into a \emph{longitudinal} part $A\in\{ 0 , 1\}$ and a \emph{transverse} part $a \in\{ 2, ..., d-1 \}$.
 This makes the metric expand as\footnote{One may also include odd powers of $c$ in $g_{\mu \nu}$ but, under a weak field assumption and some physical constraints on energy-momentum, the first odd power corrections are shadow fields, which must be eliminated anyway by using the field equations, relegating odd powers to subleading orders \cite{Dautcourt:1996pm}.
 A physical way of understanding it is the fact that gravitational potentials of even power in $c$ cannot source potentials of odd power in $c$.
 If one drops the weak field assumption, odd terms in the expansion reappear \cite{Ergen:2020yop}.}

+To fully define a String Newton-Cartan geometry, one has to introduce also the inverse vielbeine $(\tau^{\mu}{}_A, e^{\mu}{}_a)$, although they will not directly enter in the Polyakov action.
+The SNC vielbeine, together with their inverses, satisfy the following set of orthogonality and completeness relations,

 At this point, if we naively substitute these expansions in \eqref{rel_Pol_action} and take the $c\to \infty$ limit, we will encounter that the $\tau_{\alpha\beta}$ term diverges.
-To tame this divergence, the Kalb-Ramond field needs to have a critical component \cite{Gomis:2000bd, Gomis:2005pg}, namely\footnote{Notice that the $c^2$ term in \eqref{critical_B} is exact if $\tau_\mu{}^A$ satisfies the torsionless condition \cite{Bergshoeff:2018yvt, Bergshoeff:2019pij},
+To tame this divergence, the Kalb-Ramond field needs to have a critical component \cite{Gomis:2000bd, Gomis:2005pg}, namely